King Donovan

 Francis King Donovan (January 25, 1918 – June 30, 1987) was an American film, stage, and television actor, as well as a film and television director.

 Early years

 King Donovan was born in Manhattan on January 25, 1918.
 His parents were vaudevillians who traveled nationwide in the United States, and at three weeks old he began traveling with them.
 He attended Mt.
 Joseph School in Buffalo, New York through eighth grade, after which he went to work.
 His acting debut occurred in his teenage years at the Butler Davenport Theater.

 Acting work

 Radio

-Donovan worked in radio before serving in the Air Force for three years.
+Donovan worked in radio before serving in the U.S. Army Air Forces for three years.
 After he left the military, he returned to radio and worked on stage on the West Coast.

 Film

 Invasion of the Body Snatchers cast (clockwise from top center), Carolyn Jones, Kevin McCarthy, King Donovan, and Dana Wynter.

 Donovan's film debut occurred in The Man from Texas (1947).
 His film acting work includes Jack in the original Invasion of the Body Snatchers (a role later reprised by Jeff Goldblum in the 1978 version), Solly in The Defiant Ones, Joe Capper in Cowboy, Mack McGee in the original Angels in the Outfield, Major Collins in The Perfect Furlough, and an uncredited but recognizable role in Singin' in the Rain as Rod (head of the Publicity Department).
 Donovan left the film industry in the late 1950s because, he said, he hated "about 90 percent of what I was doing".